“My Best Tip for Staying on a Budget Is…”

 I don’t go shopping unless I need something.
 When I do go shopping, I make a shopping list first and use it to remind myself that I need to stick to the plan.
 My problem is less about overspending than about getting distracted in the store and spending hours there, instead of 15 minutes.

 Use cash whenever you can, because when it is gone, you are done.
 This has helped me a lot through the years.

 If I’m thinking of buying something on impulse, I force myself to picture where the item will go in my house and what its purpose will be.

 I carry a small Day-Timer (something I can write in) with me at all times.
 It has a calendar, small sticky notes, and a running total of my bank account.
 All bills go into the Day-Timer, and I write down the dates when everything is due.
 I have to look at it every day, and it helps me keep up with my finances and appointments.

 I use the Mint app and the website mint.com.
 It has great charts and visual information that my brain can understand.
 Also, we’ve changed some of our grocery shopping habits.
 We’ve been able to cut about $200 a month just by paying attention to sales.

-For my online shopping addiction, I put things in the Shopping Cart, but I don’t click on the next step.
+For my online shopping habit, I put things in the Shopping Cart, but I don’t click on the next step.
 I let the products stay there for a day or two.
 If I still want/need them, they get purchased.
 If not, they get dumped.